ChunHsienTseng/365DataScience_Customer_Churn_Analysis/README.md

 ## Conclusion and Recommendations

-### Implement Country-Specific Pricing Strategies:
+### Implement Country-Specific Pricing Strategies

-Tailor pricing strategies to each country to maximize revenue based on local market conditions.
+ - Tailor pricing strategies to each country to maximize revenue based on local market conditions.

-### Emphasize Continuous Expansion:
+### Emphasize Continuous Expansion

-Focus on continuous expansion strategies to attract new customers and broaden the platform's user base.
+ - Focus on continuous expansion strategies to attract new customers and broaden the platform's user base.

-### Target Promotions to English-Speaking, Tech-Oriented Countries:
+### Target Promotions to English-Speaking, Tech-Oriented Countries

-Direct promotional efforts towards English-speaking and tech-oriented countries to diversify customer sources.
+ - Direct promotional efforts towards English-speaking and tech-oriented countries to diversify customer sources.

-### Enhance Overall Customer Satisfaction:
+### Enhance Overall Customer Satisfaction

-Prioritize initiatives to enhance overall customer satisfaction, aiming to reduce churn and subsequently boost revenue.
+ - Prioritize initiatives to enhance overall customer satisfaction, aiming to reduce churn and subsequently boost revenue.

 ## Data Sources
  - The visualization is based on the database provided by 365DataScience.